 If you are driving in the state of Texas and are under the age of 21, an officer who pulls you over and even so much as smells alcohol on your breath can charge you with underage DUI.
 Because it is against the law to drink under the age of 21, the state of Texas has zero tolerance for underage drinking and driving.
 Texas laws state that any minor who has “any detectable amount of alcohol in his/her system” while driving a motor vehicle can be charged with DUI.

 If this happens to you, it is important that you take it seriously, as this charge can have long-lasting and serious effects on your life.

 The National Highway Systems Designation Act of 1995 mandated that all states set the limit at 0.02% blood alcohol concentration (BAC) levels for drivers under the age of 21 in order to receive Federal Aid Highway Funds.
 Some states decided to go even further and set the limit at 0.00%.
 However, Texas kept the 0.02% limit, which means that if you were charged in Texas with an underage DUI based on a 0.00% standard rather than 0.02%, it was not in line with state laws.
 If this is the case, you will need a good DUI attorney in Houston to fight these false charges for you.

 Penalties for Underage DUI

 Underage DUI in Texas is considered a Class C misdemeanor.
-While the arrest of a minor for DUI is similar to that of an adult, sentencing for a minor charged with DUI can be much different than for an adult.
+While the arrest of a minor for this crime is similar to that of an adult, sentencing for a minor charged can be much different than for an adult.
 Its important to understand these differences and realize how crucial it is to hire an effective DUI attorney in Houston that has a great track record in DUI cases.

 Penalties for underage DUI in Texas can include the following: